 The pancreas in a box contains beta cells grown from stem cells and is currently in its first-ever clinical trial in patients with type 1 diabetes.
 Geroscientists are hopeful that a replacement pancreas grown from stem cells will be much healthier than insulin injections, and are working on pure stem cell-based treatments.
-[Editor’s note: the article has been updated on 10/19/2017 and the title was revised to indicate that the pancreas in a box is a transplant of beta cells inside a self-contained enclosure.]
+[Editor’s note: this article first appeared on the website LongevityFacts.com and has been updated on 10/19/2017 and the title changed.
+Article author: Brady Hartman. ]

 Experts once thought that developing and testing an effective stem cell treatment for diabetes would take years.

 Due to a recent discovery, a cure may closer than we think.

 In fact, researchers have already started clinical trials for ViaCyte’s PEC-Direct, a stem cell-based implant that delivers insulin-producing beta cells to type 1 diabetes patients.
 If successful, the novel transplant, likened to a pancreas in a box, could eliminate the need for these patients to inject themselves with insulin.

 Diabetes is a condition in which the body cannot regulate or properly use sugar in the blood.
 In Type 1 diabetes, the body’s immune system attacks cells in the pancreas, preventing the organ from producing enough insulin.
 As diabetics know all too well, insulin helps keep blood sugar levels down and signals other cells in the body to take up sugar.